mikelma/craftium/craftium-docs/docs/environments.md

 <img src="../imgs/env_small_room.gif" width="200" align="center">
 </center>

-Exactly the same as `Craftium/Room-v0` but in an smaller room, resulting in a considerably easier task (less sparse).
+The same as `Craftium/Room-v0` but in a smaller room, resulting in a considerably easier task (less sparse).
 However, note that the default episode length is shorter than in the previous environment.

 - **Import:** `gymnasium.make("Craftium/SmallRoom-v0")`